 FAQs from users

-Can egg donation cause cancer?
+Can egg donation harm the donor's fertility?

 What are the long-term side effects of egg donation?

 It should be kept in mind that egg donation is a relatively new treatment, and that is why its long-term side effects are not well known yet.
 Studies to analyze the negative effects in women who donated eggs in an earlier stage have not been conducted to date.